fennel-ai/client/docs/pages/concepts/source.md

 mirroring your postgres table `user`and will update as the underlying Postgres table updates.

+### Bounded
+The `bounded` attribute in the source indicates whether the source possesses a finite amount of data that does not expand.
+It is assigned a value of True when the source has limited data, with the default value being False.

+### Idleness
+The idleness parameter, when non-null, signifies that a bounded source is expected to be closed after a specified duration.
+For unbounded sources, it is advised not to set this parameter.

 ## Schema Matching

 Fennel has a strong typing system and all ingested data is evaluated against